PaPa31/hm/docs/vs-code/keyboard-shortcuts.md

 ---
-id: keyboard-shortcuts
+id: user-keyboard-shortcuts
-title: VS Code Keyboard Shortcuts
+title: User Keyboard Shortcuts
 date: 2021-02-15 15:02:28
 description: What keyboard shortcuts do I use with VS Code
 ---